Diabetes Dental Care

-Diabetes can be a factor in many different issues with your oral health.
+Diabetes can cause a variety of issues with your oral health.
 In fact, poor oral hygiene could also be a risk factor for diabetes, based on the latest clinical research.
 Serious gum disease could affect blood glucose control.
-It is unfortunate but true that diabetes and dentistry go hand in hand, just like oral health and many other systemic diseases.
+It is unfortunate but true, that diabetes and dentistry go hand in hand, just like oral health and many other systemic diseases.

 If you have diabetes, you may experience symptoms including dry mouth, gum disease and periodontitis, thrush, or even fungal infections.
 Dr. Holevas uses his wide knowledge base on the oral systemic link to help you manage the oral complications of this disease the best way possible.
-Visit our Elgin office to ensure that your diabetes doesn’t put you at risk for losing your teeth.
+Visit our office in Elgin, IL, to ensure that your diabetes doesn’t put you at risk for losing your teeth.

 Below is more information about some of the symptoms that could be complications of diabetes:

-Some diabetics have noted their mouths feel dry.
+Some diabetics have noted that their mouths feel dry.
 If this is the case, then the risk of cavities is definitely increased.
 Normally, saliva washes over the teeth and neutralizes the pH.
-Without enough saliva in the mouth, sugar is allowed to remain on the teeth and the pH can often times be acidic, especially after eating and drinking.
+Without enough saliva in the mouth, sugar can remain on the teeth, and the pH can oftentimes be acidic, especially after eating and drinking.
 This allows the decay causing bacteria to thrive and develop cavities in the teeth.